dustalov/myaso/README.md

 Tasty myaso has nice (and tasty, of course) API for Ruby programmers.
-See myaso at [RubyDoc.info](http://rubydoc.info/gems/myaso), but currently documentation really sucks: you'll better read source code.
+See myaso at [RubyDoc.info](http://rubydoc.info/gems/myaso), but currently documentation really sucks: you'd better read source code.

 ## Note on Patches/Pull Requests

 * Fork the project.
 * Make your feature addition or bug fix.
 * Add tests for it.
-This is important so I don't break it in a future version unintentionally.
+This is important so
+  I don't break it in a future version unintentionally.
 * Commit, do not mess with rakefile, version, or history.
-  (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
+  (if you want to have your own version, that is fine but bump version in a commit by itself
+  I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.

 ## Copyright

-Copyright (c) 2010 Dmitry A. Ustalov.
+Copyright (c) 2010-2011 Dmitry A. Ustalov.
 See LICENSE for details.